lawrence-forooghian/website/site/notes/_posts/2021-12-10-digital-certificates-in-brazil.md

 ## How to get one?

 [Pick a CA and go through the application process](https://www.gov.br/iti/pt-br/assuntos/certificado-digital/como-obter).
 You’ll probably need to go a real-life place with (Brazilian) government-issued ID to prove your identity.
 They’ll also take fingerprints and a photo (for reasons I don’t yet understand).
 I did mine through Prodesp and was able to book an appointment for the next day in a [Poupatempo](https://www.poupatempo.sp.gov.br) office.
-(Poupatempo being, I think, a state-run place to go and do various bureacracy things — I went to the one in Lapa and found it to be a surprisingly pleasant place to spend time, it's colourful and bright and airy.)
+(Poupatempo being, I think, a state-run place to go and do various bureaucracy things — I went to the one in Lapa and found it to be a surprisingly pleasant place to spend time, it's colourful and bright and airy.)

 ### Generating a certificate from Prodesp on macOS